X

-Never stop prednisolone on your own initiative!
-After longer-term use (>3 weeks), abrupt discontinuation can trigger life-threatening adrenal insufficiency.
+Never stop prednisolone on your own!
+After longer intake (>3 weeks), abrupt stopping can trigger a life-threatening adrenal insufficiency.

-Prednisolone is the most widely used systemic glucocorticoid.
-It is anti-inflammatory, immunosuppressive, and anti-allergic — making it therapeutically extremely versatile.
-At the same time, no other drug class has as many and as subtle long-term side effects as corticosteroids.
-The key to safe use lies in understanding a few central concepts: the Cushing threshold, tapering, and adrenal suppression.
+Prednisolone is the most frequently used systemic glucocorticoid in Germany.
+It acts anti-inflammatory, immunosuppressive, and anti-allergic – and is therefore therapeutically extremely versatile.
+At the same time, no other substance class has as many and as subtle long-term side effects as corticosteroids.
+The key to safe handling lies in understanding a few central concepts: the Cushing threshold, tapering off, and adrenal suppression.

 | Property | Details |